LeaderPortfolio

 Early Life

-Stefan Quandt was born on May 9, 1966, in Bad Homburg, Germany.
-He is the son of Herbert Quandt, a prominent industrialist, and Johanna Quandt.
-He earned a degree from the University of Karlsruhe where he studied economics and engineering from 1987 to 1993.
+Stefan Quandt was born in Bad Homburg, West Germany, on May 9, 1966.
+He is the son of Herbert Quandt, a prominent industrialist who played a crucial role in saving BMW from bankruptcy.
+Stefan studied economics and engineering at the University of Karlsruhe.

 Rise to Success